Jessica Simpson serves as celebrity mentor on "Fashion Star," NBC's reality competition series that will search for the next great brand.

-The title track to "Irresistible," her 2001 follow-up, was a crossover smash, charting on the Hot 100 (No. 15), the Rhythmic Top 40 (No. 12), Top 40 Mainstream (No. 3) and Top 40 Tracks (No. 5).
+The title track to "Irresistible," her 2001 follow-up, was a crossover smash, charting on the Hot 100 (#15), the Rhythmic Top 40 (#12), Top 40 Mainstream (#3) and Top 40 Tracks (#5).
 But it was the success of her quadruple-platinum album, "In This Skin," which marked Simpson's debut as a songwriter and further refined her ever-evolving voice as an artist.
-"Sweetest Sin," the album's first single to hit the Top 40, is a marked change from the teen pop style that launched her career.
+"Sweetest Sin," the album's first single to hit the top 40, is a marked change from the teen pop style that launched her career.

-Simpson has been praised by fans and recognized by critics with three Teen Choice Awards for Breakout Artist, Love Song of the Year and Red Carpet Fashion Icon, two American Music Award nominations, including Favorite Pop/Rock Female Artist and Favorite Pop/Rock Album, and two MTV Video Music Awards for Best Female Video and Best Pop Video.
-She has also graced the covers of many high-profile magazines, such as Vanity Fair, Rolling Stone, Harper's Bazaar, Cosmopolitan, Glamour, GQ, Marie Claire, Allure, Elle and New York Magazine.
+Simpson has been praised by fans and recognized by critics with three Teen Choice Awards for Breakout Artist, Love Song of the Year and Red Carpet Fashion Icon, nominations for two American Music Awards including Favorite Pop/Rock Female Artist and Favorite Pop/Rock Album, and two MTV Video Music Awards for Best Female Video and Best Pop Video.
+She has graced the covers of many high-profile magazines, such as Vanity Fair, Rolling Stone, Harper's Bazaar, Cosmopolitan, Glamour, GQ, Marie Claire, Allure, Elle and New York magazine.
 She also has been one of People's Most Beautiful People numerous times and was this year's Icon of the Year for Us Weekly Style.